Sharing Homemade Treats

 Remember: An investment in your marriage is like savings in the bank.
-You dated before marriage and monthly reconnecting is a vital glue within your marriage now.
-Dates don’t have to be expensive, but they speak loudly to your children and to the world that you make your marriage a priority!
+You dated before marriage, and monthly reconnecting is a vital glue within your marriage now.
+Dates don’t have to be expensive, but they speak loudly to your children and the world that you make your marriage a priority!

 $$$= OVER $50

 Find coupons for dining out.
-Heck, go to an expensive restaurant and order the cheapest thing on the menu.
+Heck, go to an expensive restaurant and order the menu's cheapest thing.
 Or you can order one expensive entrée and split it.